 Beach bar lovers who want music, cocktails, and a social scene by the sea will feel right at home here.

-The old coastal road is narrow in places — drive carefully, especially if you meet oncoming traffic
+The old road is narrow in places.

 By car is the most practical option.
 From Igoumenitsa, take the old coastal road toward Plataria (not the main highway) — Kokkinos Vrachos will appear on your left, clearly visible from the road, approximately 2.5 km before Plataria village.
 Free parking is available directly at the site.